gravelCompBio/Phosformer-ST/README.md

 ```

-Both scores should show up in a csv file in the same folder
+Both scores should show up in a csv file in the current directory